International Humanitarian Law Clinic of the Kalshoven-Gieskes Forum

 The Leiden IHL Clinic

-The International Humanitarian Law Clinic is a platform in which students of the Leiden LL.M. programmes in Public International Law conduct research for various cooperation partners of the Kalshoven-Gieskes Forum on International Humanitarian Law.
-The students are supervised, on the one hand by the researchers of the Forum, who are usually former students of the programme and/or IHL Clinic, and on the other hand, by assistant/associate professors engaged in the Forum.
+In the framework of Leiden’s International Humanitarian Law Clinic, students of the Leiden University LL.M. programmes in Public International Law conduct research for various cooperation partners of the Kalshoven-Gieskes Forum on International Humanitarian Law.
+The students are supervised by the Research and Teaching Associates and PhD researchers of the Forum.
+The overall coordination of IHL Clinic research is undertaken by the Director of the KGF, Associate Professor Dr. Robert Heinsch, LL.M.

-These projects have included topics involving the use of certain means of warfare, questions of humanitarian assistance, possible war crimes in special conflict areas, as well as a variety of recent problematic issues surrounding the application and interpretation of international humanitarian law, the Geneva Conventions and their Additional Protocols, international criminal law and human rights law.
+These projects have included topics involving the use of certain means of warfare, questions of humanitarian assistance, possible war crimes in specific armed conflicts, as well as a variety of recent problematic issues surrounding the application and interpretation of international humanitarian law, the Geneva Conventions and their Additional Protocols, international criminal law and human rights law.

 Requirements for becoming an IHL Clinic member

-If you are interested in participating in the IHL Clinic, please submit your application by Sunday, 12 September 2021, 23:59pm (CET).
-Your application documents consist of (1) filling the application form at https://forms.gle/aTzrZg33oH34uNMi6; and (2) sending an email to KGFLeiden@gmail.com with the following documents: (i) a motivation letter; (ii) your CV; (iii) overview of your previous grades.
-Please submit all documents in one PDF document, indicating your last name in the file name.
+If you are interested in participating in the IHL Clinic, please submit your application by Monday, 31 January 2022, 23:59pm (CET).
+Your application documents consist of (1) filling the application form at https://forms.gle/bPxaCVM1MVLh8f6f9; and (2) sending an email to KGFLeiden@gmail.com with the following documents: (i) a motivation letter; (ii) your CV; (iii) overview of your previous grades.
+Please submit all documents in one PDF document, with the document name ‘Last name-IHLClinic2022’.